ApryseSDK/pdftron-react-native/API.md

 Sets whether to remember the last visited page and zoom for a document if it gets opened again.

+On iOS this prop only applies to local documents and saves the last visited page.
+The zoom is not saved.

-For iOS it only remember the last visited page for local docs and it does not remember the zoom for the document.
+On Android the zoom and last visited page are saved for both local and remote documents.

 Example: